TheLord45/tpanel/documentation/build_ios.md

 # Build for IOS

 **TPanel** can be build also for IOS (iPad, iPhone).
-There exists a file called `tpanel.pro`.
-This file contains the instructions for the `qmake` tool.
-It is meant to be used out of _QtCreator_.
-Start the _QtCreator_ and open this file as a project.
+The _cmake_ configuration contains the necessary options.
+The easiest way to do this is to use _QtCreator_.
+Start the _QtCreator_ and open the _cmake_ file `CMakeLists.txt` as a project.

+On a Mac with Apple silicon, set _arm64_ as the base architecture (x86_64 is default).

 ## Prerequisits

 For IOS you need a Mac with *XCode* installed.
 You need also a developer account and a signature of a developer team if you want to compile the code for a real iPhone or iPad.
 For details look at [Apple developer](https://developer.apple.com/tutorials/app-dev-training).

 To be able to build **TPanel** for IOS you need the following libraries compiled for IOS and MacOS.
 For MacOS you may need them for the architectures ARM as well as Intel.
-For IOS you may need versions for 64 bit and 32 bit.
+For IOS you may need versions for 64 bit and 32 bit (from iOS version 17.0 on the 32Bit is no longer supported).
 It depends on what devices you have.

 - Skia
 - PjSIP